 Also, remind the subscriber to whitelist your email address.
 Just because someone got it today, that doesn’t mean their email filter will respond the same tomorrow.
 “Smart” filters that are supposed to “learn” seem to change their minds regularly.
-Our client Yankee gets it done here.
+Yankee gets it done here.